 We’re serious.
-In small towns, more often than not the men speak more english than the women do.
-So, for women travelling alone it can be an asset to know how to deal with and talk to men to get some good directions!
+In small towns, more often than not the men speak more English than the women do.
+So, for women traveling alone, it can be an asset to know how to deal with and talk to men to get some right directions!
 However, sometimes it can be handy to wear a “fake” wedding ring to ward off any potential suitors.

 8. Be aware of your surroundings.

 This goes especially for public transport.
-Depending on where you’re travelling, public transport can be an ideal spot for pick pockets.
+Depending on where you’re traveling, public transport can be an ideal spot for pickpockets.
 Don’t carry things in your back pocket and remove your backpack if you’re standing up.